apache/kafka/README.md

 The `eclipse` task has been configured to use `${project_dir}/build_eclipse` as Eclipse's build directory.
 Eclipse's default build directory (`${project_dir}/bin`) clashes with Kafka's scripts directory and we don't use Gradle's build directory to avoid known issues with this configuration.

+IntelliJ Language Level awareness:

+IntelliJ will automatically check Java syntax and compatibility for each module, even if the Java version is not explicitly set in the Structure > Project Settings > Modules.

 ### Publishing the streams quickstart archetype artifact to maven ###
 For the Streams archetype project, one cannot use gradle to upload to maven; instead the `mvn deploy` command needs to be called at the quickstart folder: